FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_namespace.md

 # flexibleengine_cce_namespace

-Manages a CCE namespace resource within Flexibleengine.
+Manages a CCE namespace resource within FlexibleEngine.

 -> **NOTE:** Currently, there is an ongoing certificate issue regarding the namespace management APIs.
   Please set `insecure = true` in provider block to ignore SSL certificate verification.